dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 Architecture

 The architecture of this system was very simple, but there are some interesting quirks I want to highlight.
 First, both units used our 8085 technology, and both were written in C and used BOSS.
-But that’s where the similarity ended.
+But that's where the similarity ended.

 There were two of us on the project.
 I was the project lead, and Mike Carew was my close associate.
 I took on the design and coding of the DLU; Mike did the DRU.